-which is also concise in form. where n is the sides number, $\boldsymbol{\omega}$ is the angular velocity.
-This definition apparently satisfies the sufficent conditions of being a order parameter, which means it remain 0 when the system is still highly symmetric while the number jumps to a non-zero value after a symmetry breaking process happened.
-Besides, frequency $f_M$ is proportional to the sides number $ n $, which is a theoretical formulation for the experimental results of frequency locking\cite{frequencylocking}.
-The physical origin analysis would be shown in next section, by far, we just view it as a hand-set pragmatic parameter.
+which is also concise in form. where n is the number of the sides, $\boldsymbol{\omega}$ is the angular velocity.
+This definition satisfies the sufficient conditions of being an order parameter, which means it remains 0 when the system is still highly symmetric while the number jumps to a non-zero value after a symmetry-breaking process happened.
+Besides, frequency $f_M$ is proportional to the number of the sides $ n $, which is a theoretical formulation for the experimental results of frequency locking\cite{frequencylocking}.
+The physical origin analysis would be shown in the next section, by far, we just view it as a handset pragmatic parameter.